PRIVATE TUTORS

 After many years in Wellington doing many different things she now lives on an orchard with her husband and 2 dogs with 3 adult children popping in to say hello on a regular basis.

-Chris Beernink is a double and electric bass player, a guitarist, and audio engineer based in Te Matau-a-Māui.
-Currently lecturing in music technology at the Eastern Institute of Technology, and teaching bass and improvisation at Te Koki’s Jazz Performance programme, his musical malleability sees him play in a variety of genres from contemporary folk, to stage musicals, to big band music.
+Chris Beernink is a double and electric bass player, guitarist, and audio engineer based in Te Matau-a-Māui (Hawke's Bay).
+A versatile performer and educator, he lectures in music technology at the Eastern Institute of Technology and plays across a wide range of genres, from jazz and contemporary folk to stage musicals and large-ensemble projects.

 Sarah Lee is a piano teacher originally from South Korea, who moved to New Zealand in 1995.
 She holds a BA, DipEd, ATCL, and L.Dip.SCSM from New Zealand.
 With over 10 years of teaching experience at schools, Sarah is an active accompanist, having worked with various choirs, opera groups, and orchestras in Hawke's Bay.
 While her teaching strength lies in classical music, she also incorporates contemporary pieces based on students' interests.